EarlyHemisphere/RedditSubMatch/README.md

 ## Please Note:

-This repository most likely won't be used for much development, mainly just to brainstorm ideas for the project.
-It could possibly be used in later iterations when the bot begins incorporating more advanced concepts involving big data.

 The owner of r/submatch has created a post with some outlines for how development will proceed and places for discussion, please check it out if you're interested: https://www.reddit.com/r/submatch/comments/dffo44/message_to_all_interested_programmers/

 ## Code